bitrise-io/devcenter/_articles/reviews/debugging-your-build-locally.md

 2. [Download](/builds/bitrise-yml-online/) your app’s `bitrise.yml` file from [bitrise.io](https://www.bitrise.io/).
 3. Run the build with: `bitrise run <workflow-name>` (for example, `bitrise run primary`).

-This should help reproducing the issues in most cases, and allow you to attempt to debug them on your own machine.
+This should help reproducing the issues in most cases, and allows you to attempt to debug them on your own machine.

 If the build succeeds under these conditions but still fails on Bitrise, contact our support!